DeepInThought/thedeep-network/docs/1-news-update.md

 ## **[NEW]**:
 - ***Offical*** documents site is LIVE at [https://docs.thedeep.network](https://docs.thedeep.network) and will serve as the central FAQ going forward for the mining pool itself.

-If anyone’s interested in a mining opportunity, just shoot @DeepInThought a message and I can discuss more in-depth.
+If anyone’s interested in a mining opportunity, just shoot <a href="https://github.com/DeepInThought">@DeepInThought</a> a message and I can discuss more in-depth.

 ## **[COMING SOON]**:
 - In the process of building a DBC mining pool site at :construction: [https://thedeep.network](https://thedeep.network) which is still being constructed. :construction: More to come!